Gryton/carnd-lanelines/writeup.md

-###2.
-Identify potential shortcomings with your current pipeline
+## Potential shortcomings with current pipeline

 One potential shortcoming would be what would happen when car drives through the curve - I assume that right line goes